AIDynamics/NeoPulse_Examples/ImageDetection/ssd/VOC2012/README.md

 ```

+## Loss
+Neopulse support 3 types of loss for Image Detection, SSD loss, Yolo loss, and Focal loss.
+Users do not need to declare any type of loss.
+The according loss will be automatically set when users declare typical oracle mode at the beginning of .nml file.

 # Data
 The data for this task can be found at: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/
 To run this example, first you will need to download the raw data and pretrained vgg16 model for the VOC2012 task using the included ```build_csv.py``` script: